 The programs that gave me the best results actually took the least amount of work, but made me work smarter and more efficiently instead of doing more reps or jumps.

 This was the Vert Shock training system.
 It didn’t use weights and listed all the exercises to do each day.
 I spent less than an hour per training workout and added more inches with it compared to the first programs I did.
 Here’s my review for more information.

 Another jump workout one I’ve seen help people gain close to 10 inches in their jump was the Jump Manual.
 This one also scheduled training so you have rest days and recovery periods.
-Our review here covers the details.

 The difference between the two is that the Jump Manual used a variety of workouts like stretching, plyometric drills and strength training while the Vert Shock was more plyometric based.